robinkoestler/spru-fhe/README.md

 - Fast DFT implementation with both normal and bit-reversed order operations
 - Homomorphic DFT operations for FHE schemes, without the radix decomposition
-- Bootstrapping implementations for both the LOLA and the CKKS scheme
+- Bootstrapping implementations for both the SPRU and the CKKS scheme
 - Runtimes (for few slots) and ring dimension 2^15 are in the order of seconds
 - Efficient polynomial arithmetic in the ring Z_q[X]/(X^N+1) through the submodule `sagefhepoly/`
 - Support for various precision levels and parameter configurations